mahshidhdi/android-sdk/docs/guide/logging.md

 In the remainder of this section we will explain the different parameters a log entry takes and the different ways for providing those parameters.

 !!! info "This is not LogCat"
-    Plog is used for Pushe's internal logging.
+    Plog is used for Hengam's internal logging.
 When running in production code, no logs made from the Plog system will be shown to the user.
 However, this does not mean no logs _should_ be shown to the user, you should manage log messages which will be shown to the user using LogCat directly.

 ### Log Level
 There are six log levels available.
 The log level is defined based on the method used for logging (e.g. `Plof.info()`, `Plog.debug()`, etc.) and cannot be changed afterwards.